 When your doctor isn’t available, is it best to take your child to a hospital ER, a stand-alone ER, or urgent care center?
 Let’s say it’s a Sunday, and your 9-year old is limping across the living room complaining of severe ankle pain after soccer practice.
 What do you do when you can’t get to your doctor?
 Just a few years ago, we didn’t have many options.
 If Doc Magoo was inaccessible, we’d rush off to the nearest hospital emergency room only to be greeted by a 3-hour wait (at the very least) and a hefty ER bill 14 days later.

-Now, with a growing number of emergency care and urgent care clinics in Tyler and Longview, you have more choices available for urgent medical needs on evenings and weekends.
+Now, with a growing number of emergency care and urgent care clinics in Tyler, Longview, & Galveston you have more choices available for urgent medical needs on evenings and weekends.
 But free-standing emergency clinics are fast becoming the sensible solution with overcrowded hospital ERs and limited capabilities and hours of operation at urgent care centers.
 Here’s what you should know about what stand-alone emergency rooms to help you when you need it the most.

 How is Urgent Care Different from Freestanding Emergency Rooms?